Matt Andriese: Los Angeles Dodgers

 On February 1, 2023, Andreise signed a minor league contract with the Los Angeles Dodgers.
 He made 21 appearances (19 starts) for the Triple-A Oklahoma City Dodgers, posting an 8–6 record and 6.05 ERA with 78 strikeouts across 93 2/3 innings pitched, Andriese elected free agency following the season on November 6.

 Miami Marlins

 On November 29, 2023, Andriese signed a minor league contract with the Miami Marlins.
 On April 4, 2024, he had his contract selected to the major league roster.
 In 3 appearances for Miami, Andriese allowed three runs in five innings pitched.
 He was designated for assignment by the Marlins on April 13.
 On April 15, Andriese cleared waivers and was sent outright to the Triple–A Jacksonville Jumbo Shrimp.
 On July 4, his contract was purchased back to the active roster.
-He made one appearances for Miami before he was designated for assignment again on July 7.
+He made one appearance for Miami before he was designated for assignment again on July 7.
 Andriese returned to Jacksonville via outright assignment on July 9.
 He elected free agency on October 2.